richardforth/macrobuddy/README.md

 If you mis-time an action, it is possible that undefined behaviour can occur when running macros, including data loss.

-If the macro isnt too long you can usually back out changes to files with CTRL+z, providing the file hasnt been saved /closed as part of the macro
+If the macro isnt too long you can usually back out changes to files with CTRL+z, providing the file hasnt been saved /closed as part of the macro.

+I would recommend taking a backup of the file before running a macro againast it, eg a spreadsheet or document.

 I am not going to be held liable for your mistakes in programming your macros or your use of this program.